 Vitamin C protects cholesterol in the blood stream from oxidation to help protect against heart attack and stroke.
 Vitamin C also improves the liver’s ability to convert cholesterol into bile acids.

-A study in Norfolk, UK, involving over 20,000 adults found that those with the highest blood levels of vitamin C from fruit and vegetables were 22% less likely to have high blood pressure than those with low levels, and were half as likely to die from any cause, including cardiovascular disease, during the follow-up period of four years.
+A study in Norfolk, UK, involving over 20,000 adults found that those with the highest blood levels of vitamin C from fruit and vegetables were 22% less likely to have high blood pressure than those with low levels.
+Those with good vitamin C intakes were also half as likely to die from any medical cause, including cardiovascular disease, during the follow-up period of four years.

 Vitamin C and cataracts